 “22 at 20: A Non-Traditional Transition Story” is a workshop and guide that was written in 2012 following the transition of Nicky Chan, an adult with autism and intellectual disabilities, from a hospital-based, severely restrictive setting to a shared-living model in his own home in Massachusetts.
 The transition was an extraordinary success for Nicky.
 That success belongs to Nicky and his team of supporters, representing the Department of Disability Services, the public school system and 2 adult agencies who collaborated closely for one year before Nicky moved in.
 The success was so extraordinary that Nicky’s Mom, Cheryl Ryan Chan, knew that the story needed to be told to inspire and guide others to replicate the way it was done.
 In truth, the level of collaboration and planning that took place is extraordinary and yes, non-traditional.
 This website remains online and continues to be used by families all across Massachusetts.

-We are very proud to announce that DESE has listed this transition story as a best practice, and it is being implemented by more and more families as awareness increases.
+We are very proud that DESE has listed this transition story as a best practice, and it is being implemented by more and more families as awareness increases.
 Parents and families are the leaders in developing creative housing solutions, and it behooves schools and service providers to listen.
 Not only is this a story of success for Nicky in terms of his quality of life, it’s a story of financial responsibility and tremendous savings as well.
 If that doesn’t inspire, nothing else will.
 So, read on!
 And don’t forget to read the blog posts; follow the links on the right sidebar!

 - Here’s a snapshot of what you will find here: